OmalleyFinalYearAppliedProject/FinalYearAppliedProjectGMIT/README.md

 | 5 | Git Version Control |
 | 6 | LaTex Editor |

+The project was designed with a three tier system in mind.

+## Features
+- User Sign up and Sign In Page
+- User Calendar page
+- Quiz Enroll Page
+- User Profile
+- Messaging

 ## Compiling
 - To compile the project you must for recreational or testing you must first download the android studio application
 - and open a copy of the cloned repository
 - You must click build and the application will build and prompt on the android  enulator

 ## Deployment